Brabantian Dutch: Differences from Standard Dutch

 Brabantian dialects have a characteristic historic tendency toward accusativism, the use of the accusative case instead of the nominative case.
 While the cases themselves have fallen out of use in modern language, the accusative form survives in Brabantian, rather than the nominative case of the more northern dialects (nominativism).
 As the accusative case had different forms for masculine and feminine nouns, both genders have thus remained separate in Brabantian.

 Standardisation

 The first attempts at standardising Dutch were in the 1540s and based on the Brabantian dialect of Antwerp and its surroundings.
-However, after the Dutch Revolt, the Dutch economical and political focus shifted north to centre on the County of Holland, which dwindled the importance of Brabantian.
+However, after the Dutch Revolt, the Dutch economical and political focus shifted north to centre on the County of Holland, which caused the importance of Brabantian to dwindle.
 Later attempts to establish a standard form of Brabantian have met little success.
 However, the new phenomenon of tussentaal is becoming widespread.